Is Bamboo Strong? With Pros and Cons

 According to the Janka hardness ratings, Janka wood has a hardness rating of 1,410 lbf which is significantly higher than many other kinds of wood that use as cutting boards such as Maple, and Walnut.

-But when it comes to the porosity, Bamboo wood has huge pores and food particles and moisture can easily get inside.
+But when it comes to porosity, Bamboo wood has huge pores, and food particles and moisture can easily get inside.

 So, it’s important to clean Bamboo cutting boards well before and after use because bacteria can grow in those pores structures and make the food unhealthy.